Stuycs-K/final-project-3-sohele-chend/PRESENTATION.md

 ## Impact of Obfuscation

-Obfuscation impacts the code in various ways.
-While it significantly decreases readability and maintainability, it can also affect performance due to the additional computational steps introduced.
+While it significantly decreases readability and maintainability, obfuscation can also affect performance due to the additional computational steps introduced.
 However, obfuscation plays a critical role in code security, especially for code that runs on the client-side like JavaScript.

-*Insert diagram showing the trade-offs between readability, performance, and security here.*

 ## What is Deobfuscation and Why is it Necessary